leewardslope/t2d-ui/scripts/t2d-shell.sh.md

 This script assumes I received the SSH keys, cert-files and other required from ansible.

 > This should be one of the must install app in t2d.
+This way we can provide terminal access to users.

 ```
 // sudo dokku plugin:install https://github.com/dokku/dokku-letsencrypt.git